syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 ## Change an EmptyViewTemplate at runtime

-The `EmptyView` appearance can be changed at run time based on its value using `EmptyViewTemplate` property.
+The `EmptyView` appearance can be changed at run time based on its value using the `EmptyViewTemplate` property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}